FastV1per/Alien_DNA_tutorial/README.md

 3. In the ISO Image section click on the arrow to scroll for lubuntu in your folder
 4. Version should be ubuntu (64-bit).
 Click next.
 5. Once you click next, click next for the rest of them and do NOT change the settings.
-6. On the left hand side you will see your virutal world that you named, double click on it and give it a couple of minutes to set up.
+6. On the left hand side you will see your virtual world that you named, double click on it and give it a couple of minutes to set up.

 ## Mac
 MacOS is a Unix based operating system.
-Unix and Linux are sister programs, so essentially you have linux bulit into your OS.
+Unix and Linux are sister programs, so essentially you have linux built into your OS.
 Your specific version of Unix is called Darwin.
-You can get access your program through the *Terminal* application.
-However, you night not have the git command and other developer tools installed by defult.
-To install these, type the folowing in your terminal and follow the instructions:
+You can access to your program through the *Terminal* application.
+However, you might not have the git command and other developer tools installed by default.
+To install these, type the following in your terminal and follow the instructions:

 ```
 xcode-select --install
 ```
 Then hit return.
 By default, your home directory might not be shown in your sidebar.
 If you want it there, change that in Finder -> Preferences.

-## Chrombook
+## Chromebook
 ChromeOS is a Linux based operating system.
 You should be relieved as you only need to enable it.
-Please follow the following intstructions here:
+Please follow the following instructions here:

 1. On your Chromebook, at the bottom right, select the time
 2. Select Settings > Advanced > Developers